kimdukgyoo/kimdukgyoo.github.io/index.md

 * Collective Policy Decisions and the Optimal Voting Rule (with <a href="https://sites.google.com/site/jinhyuk2con/" target="_blank">Jinhyuk Lee</a> and <a href="https://sites.google.com/site/euncheolshin00/" target="_blank">Euncheol Shin</a>)

 ## Publications
+1. <a href="https://kimdukgyoo.github.io/pdfjs/web/theoryFAQs.pdf" target="_blank">A Theory of FAQs: Public Announcements with Rational Ignorance</a> (with <a href="https://sites.google.com/site/yyeochang/" target="_blank">Yeochang Yoon</a>), _Journal of Economic Behavior & Organization_, Forthcoming
-1. <a href="https://doi.org/10.1016/j.ejpoleco.2018.06.004" target="_blank"> Positional Concern and Low Demand for Redistribution of the Poor</a>, _European Journal of Political Economy_, Forthcoming
+2. <a href="https://doi.org/10.1016/j.ejpoleco.2018.06.004" target="_blank"> Positional Concern and Low Demand for Redistribution of the Poor</a>, _European Journal of Political Economy_, Forthcoming
-1. <a href="https://doi.org/10.1016/j.jebo.2017.10.009" target="_blank"> Population Uncertainty in Voluntary Contributions of Public Goods</a>, _Journal of Economic Behavior & Organization_, 2018, Volume 145, Pages 218-231
+3. <a href="https://doi.org/10.1016/j.jebo.2017.10.009" target="_blank"> Population Uncertainty in Voluntary Contributions of Public Goods</a>, _Journal of Economic Behavior & Organization_, 2018, Volume 145, Pages 218-231
-2. <a href="https://onlinelibrary.wiley.com/doi/10.1111/ijet.12158" target="_blank">The Second-Tier Trap: Theory and Experimental Evidence</a>, _International Journal of Economic Theory_, 2018, Volume 14, Issue 4, 323-349
+4. <a href="https://onlinelibrary.wiley.com/doi/10.1111/ijet.12158" target="_blank">The Second-Tier Trap: Theory and Experimental Evidence</a>, _International Journal of Economic Theory_, 2018, Volume 14, Issue 4, 323-349
-3. <a href="http://www.accessecon.com/Pubs/EB/2016/Volume36/EB-16-V36-I1-P59.pdf" target="_blank"> Response time in choosing the most or least preferred option</a>, _Economics Bulletin_ Vol. 36 No. 1 pp. 595-600
+5. <a href="http://www.accessecon.com/Pubs/EB/2016/Volume36/EB-16-V36-I1-P59.pdf" target="_blank"> Response time in choosing the most or least preferred option</a>, _Economics Bulletin_ Vol. 36 No. 1 pp. 595-600
-4. Why Are the Poor Conservative? (with Paul Moon Sub Choi), _Korean Journal of Economics_, 2015, Vol.22(1), pp. 15-24
+6. Why Are the Poor Conservative? (with Paul Moon Sub Choi), _Korean Journal of Economics_, 2015, Vol.22(1), pp. 15-24

 ## Mimeo
 * <a href="http://ssrn.com/abstract=2745071" target="_blank"> The Coin Strategy and Charitable Giving</a>